-Level I Level II Level III The school has addressed The school has addressed The school has addressed none of the indicators of some of the indicators of all the indicators of sustainability. sustainability. sustainability.
+Level I Level II Level III • The school has addressed none of the indicators of • The school has addressed some of the indicators of • The school has addressed all the indicators of sustainability. sustainability. sustainability.

 FAMILY AND COMMUNITY ENGAGEMENT

 The LEA has demonstrated how it will meaningfully engage families and the community in the implementation of the selected intervention on an ongoing basis.